 The Reverse Of The 2025 Sacagawea Dollar

-For the 2025 Native American Dollar, the reverse features Hawaiian scholar Mary Kawena Pukui wearing a hibiscus flower, kukui nut lei, and traditional muʻumuʻu with aloha print.
-Stylized water depictions in the background symbolize the fluidity of Hawaiian knowledge and cultural preservation.
+For the 2025 Native American Dollar, the reverse was designed by Christina Hess and sculpted by Phebe Hemphill, depicting Mary Kawena Pukui wearing a hibiscus flower in her hair, a kukui nut lei, and a traditional muʻumuʻu with an aloha print — all deeply symbolic elements of Hawaiian identity.

 Other Features Of The 2025 Sacagawea Dollar

-The 2025 Sacagawea Dollar maintains its distinctive edge lettering, with the year, mint mark (P, D, S), and motto “E PLURIBUS UNUM” inscribed along the smooth edge rather than on the coin faces.
-This unique feature sets it apart from traditional reeded-edge coins.
+The 2025 Sacagawea Dollar maintains its distinctive edge lettering, with the year, mint mark (P, D, S), and motto “E PLURIBUS UNUM” inscribed along the smooth edge rather than on the coin faces — a distinctive feature introduced by the Native American $1 Coin Act that took effect in 2009.

 Also Read: Top 100 Most Valuable Morgan Silver Dollar Coins Worth Money List